Dauphine-Digital-Economics/Homework/Homework2.md

 This week focuses on more advanced Solidity coding, covering fallback function vulnerabilities and upgradable contracts.

 ### Exercise 1 - Ethernaut fallback challenge (5 points)
 As discussed in class, fallback and receive functions are helpful to catch unexpected behaviour.
-However, these functions can also be exploited (depending on how they are coded) to forcefully take control of the control.
+However, these functions can also be exploited (depending on how they are coded) to forcefully take control of the Smart Contract.
 Complete challenge 1 on the [Ethernaut website](https://ethernaut.openzeppelin.com/).

 A reminder in case you do not remember the demonstration in class, Ethernaut deploys an instance of the contract they show you and in this case, you have take ownership of the contract and drain it.
 Once you have drained the contract, you can submit the instance and it will let you know if it was successful.